luxfi/LPs/docs/GLOSSARY.md

 A cryptographic proof or statement about data or identity, primarily used on the B-Chain for compliance and verification.

 **AWM (Avalanche Warp Messaging)**
-Cross-subnet messaging protocol that Lux adapted as Teleporter for cross-chain communication.
+Cross-chain messaging protocol that Lux adapted as Teleporter for cross-chain communication.

 ## B